josephhilby/viewing_party_lite/.github/pull_request_template.md

     [] The code will run locally
     [] My code has no unused/commented out code

-Please Include a link to a [gif](https://giphy.com/) of your feelings about this branch
+Please Include a gif showing your feelings about this branch

-Link: